KaiyangZhou/Dassl.pytorch/README.md

 ```

 After the training finishes, the model weights will be saved under the specified output directory, along with a log file and a tensorboard file for visualization.

+The guidance on how to prepare the datasets can be found [here](./DATASETS.md).
+More detailed tutorials are available [here](./TUTORIALS.md).